Published March 23, 2021

 What Are Some Issues When Selling a House That Are Fixable?

 Many items can pop up on a house inspection.
 You may see anything ranging from a minor defect to a major dilemma.
-Here are five problem areas where concerns tend to arise: water, structure, electrical, HVAC, and safety.
+Here are five problem areas where concerns tend to arise.

 Water in the wrong places can lead to a slew of problems for a house.
 If the ground is sloping or draining toward the home, significant water damage may occur in areas such as the foundation and crawl spaces.
 Standing water outside the home could not only seep into the house, but also attract unwanted pests (such as mosquitoes).